RedisLabs/redislabs-docs/content/rv/how-to/creating-aws-user-redis-enterprise-vpc.md

 and manage AWS resources on your behalf.
 After you create the user, generate an Access Key for the user and save the key in a secure location.
 These keys are required when you create an Redis Cloud Pro account.

+{{% warning %}}
+We use the provided credentials to configure your AWS environment and provision required resources.

+We cannot operate or manage your database if you do these actions:

+1. Manually change the configurations of provisioned resources, such as security groups
+2. Manually stop or terminate provisioned instances
+{{% /warning %}}

 For more about creating an AWS user, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).